danielharrell/open-eyes-lect-2017-18/Open.md

 ## Awareness {#awareness}

 On this account, then, only mere openness is boundless; true openness is bounded, or closed.
+Yet perhaps even mere openness is bounded,

+- Put this next bit later, as a transition from mere openness. if we now return to our deepest way of being: the open eyes of awareness.

-But how, in that case, can the account make sense of our deepest state of being: the open eyes of awareness?
-For even if the eyes of Leontius are comparable to broken jars, in being masterless, they still take their fill---one might say to the brim---of the spectacle.
+For consider how the eyes of Leontius, while they lose a boundary in one sense, by losing their master, seem to gain a boundary in another sense, by now being comparable to intact jars. even if the eyes of Leontius are comparable to broken jars, in being masterless, they still take their fill---one might say to the brim---of the spectacle.
 As vehicles of sight, his eyes seem not merely like unbroken jars, but jars that stay unbroken, no matter what they contain or how full they get.
 And this perfection of outer sight seems matched, even surpassed, by inner sight.
-For Leontius is able to damn his eyes, despite his loss of command over them. <!--Perhaps put quote here-->
-Let this loss still imply a liberation of his eyes from any bounds.
+For Leontius is able to damn his eyes, despite his loss of command over them. <!--Perhaps put quote here--> Let this loss still imply a liberation of his eyes from any bounds.
 Nonetheless, the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
 The result, in other words, suggests that true openness is boundless. ---As boundless, at least, as mere openness.

 The case of Odysseus suggests the same more dramatically.
 For while the suitors may get through his